 The Deepest Underwater Cave In Europe?

-Well, according to multiple sources the deepest cave in Europe is Hranicka Propast in the Czech Republic (402 meters).
-However, the Vrelo Cave, located in the Matka Canyon just outside of Skopje, isn’t fully explored and many people believe that it might be deeper than 400 meters.
-There were several attempts to measure the depth of the cave but teams couldn’t proceed due to the pile of rocks that was blocking the way.
+According to multiple sources, the deepest cave in Europe is Hranicka Propast in the Czech Republic (402 meters).
+However, the Vrelo Cave, located in the Matka Canyon just outside of Skopje, isn’t fully explored, and many believe it might be deeper than 400 meters.
+There were several attempts to measure the cave’s depth, but teams couldn’t proceed due to the pile of rocks that were blocking the way.
 Hence, no one really knows how deep Vrelo Cave is.

 Get Ready To Be Blown Away By The Mountain Landscapes

-Almost 80% of Macedonia’s territory is covered by mountains.
+Mountains cover almost 80% of Macedonia’s territory.
 In only 25,000 square kilometers, you’ll find 50 lakes and 34 mountains higher than 2,000 meters.
-This makes Macedonia the fourth country in Europe with highest average elevation (741 meters), only falling behind Andorra, Switzerland, and Austria.
+This makes Macedonia the fourth country in Europe with the highest average elevation (741 meters), only falling behind Andorra, Switzerland, and Austria.

 Despite being such a small country, Macedonia has three breathtaking national parks in Mavrovo, Pelister, and Galicica.
 These are some of the last places on Earth where you can spot a very rare species: the Balkan Lynx.

-If you like mountains and hiking, you will find plenty of completely unfrequented trails in all parts of the country.
-And since I mentioned nature, I should also tell you that while you are visiting Macedonia you must visit…
+If you like mountains and hiking, you will find plenty of entirely unfrequented trails in all parts of the country.
+And since I mentioned nature, I should also tell you that while you are visiting Macedonia, you must visit…

 The Oldest Lake In Europe

-The Lake in Ohrid is a UNESCO heritage site which is more than 4 million years old.
-It’s also one of the deepest lakes in Europe with a maximum depth of almost 300 meters.
+The Lake in Ohrid is a UNESCO heritage site that is more than 4 million years old.
+It’s also one of the deepest lakes in Europe, with a maximum depth of almost 300 meters.
 More than 300 endemic species call the Ohrid Lake a home, which is the main reason why the lake has been on UNESCO’s list since 1979.

 The Ohrid lake is also a great summer destination hosting some of the most beautiful beaches in Macedonia.
 No wonder a lot of international tourists choose it as their summer holiday destination every year.

 Ohrid is also nicknamed the Jerusalem of the Balkans.
-In the past, the city used to have 365 churches: one for every day of the year.
+The city used to have 365 churches in the past: one for every day of the year.
 But unfortunately, after the Ottoman invasion, many of them were destroyed.
 Talking about churches and monasteries, in the western part of the country, you can find…

 Monasteries That Have Pieces Of The Cross At Which Jesus Was Crucified In Their Foundation

-Most of the people in Macedonia are orthodox Christian and have been for more than 1,000 years and the name Macedonia is mentioned several times in the bible.
-Christianity has been around in Macedonia since its early beginnings and it’s also believed that there are three pieces of the cross Jesus was crucified on used in the foundation of three monasteries in Western Macedonia.
+Most of the people in Macedonia are orthodox Christian and have been for more than 1,000 years, and the name Macedonia is mentioned several times in the bible.
+Christianity has been around in Macedonia since its early beginnings.
+It’s also believed that there are three pieces of the cross Jesus was crucified on used in the foundation of three monasteries in Western Macedonia.

 Macedonia Is (Probably) The Only Landlocked Country That Has An Island

-Macedonia is landlocked and has no access to sea but it has its own island.
-Golem Grad or Snake Island is located in the Prespa Lake and is a part of the National Park Galichica.
+Macedonia is landlocked and has no access to the sea, but it has its own island.
+Golem Grad or Snake Island is located in Prespa Lake and is a part of the National Park Galichica.

-The island’s only residents today are snakes but there is strong evidence that people used to live on the island at one point in time.
-Snake Island was opened for visitors in 2008 and if you feel adventurous, you should definitely check it out.
+Today, the island’s only residents are snakes, but there is strong evidence that people lived on the island at one point in time.
+Snake Island was opened for visitors in 2008, and if you feel adventurous, you should check it out.